axdelafuen/archivr/README.md

 # For the futur

-For those looking to modify the project, a thorough breakdown of its technical aspects is outlined in the file: `./Documentation/Synthesis.md`, offering a comprehensive understanding of how each component works.
+For those looking to modify the project, a thorough breakdown of its technical aspects is outlined in this **[synthesis](https://codefirst.iut.uca.fr/git/archivr/archivr/src/branch/master/Documentation/Synthesis.md)** (`./Documentation/Synthesis.md`), offering a comprehensive understanding of how each component works.

 # Acknowledgements